danielfrg/pelican-jupyter/README.md

-# Pelican plugin for blogging with Jupyter/IPython Notebooks
+# Pelican plugin for Jupyter/IPython Notebooks

+This plugin provides two modes to use Jupyter/IPython notebooks in pelican:

+1. As a new markup language so `.ipynb` files are recognized as a valid filetype for an article
+2. As a liquid tag based on the [liquid tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) so notebooks can be included in a regular post using Markdown (`.md`) files.

 ## Requirements